Note: All opinions in this post are our own, and we receive no royalties for promoting any website.

 8. Flickr

 Hugely popular in the late 2000s/early 2010s, Flickr is a bit of an outlier in this list.
 It is an online community for photographers to share their photos, a little like Instagram for photographers.
 And because of this, its image count is astronomical – it states tens of billions, at the time of writing – and the majority of the images do not feel like stock photos.
 Some photographers on this platform will choose to make their images free for commercial use, or have attribution be required.
 If unsure, you can message the photographer, and they can give you express permission to use their photo(s) if they so choose.
+Note that at the time of writing, free accounts are limited to 1,000 uploads, only 50 of which can be private.
+Its Pro plan does not have these limitations.

 9. Wikimedia Commons

 Don’t sleep on this one!
 It may not have business-oriented imagery, but it has an amazing range.
 I mean, it’s what Wikipedia draws from.
 It’s technically where the public domain images used for Wikipedia entries are stored.
 Many of these photos are in the public domain, meaning they are free for commercial use.
-As a general rule of thumb, if a work was published before 1929, it is in the public domain in the U.S. As for Wikipedia itself, many of their images do require attribution.
+As a general rule of thumb, if a work was published before 1931, it is in the public domain in the U.S. As for Wikipedia itself, many of their images do require attribution.
 Check out this article to learn how to do that correctly, or go straight to the source and read Wikimedia Commons’ reuse guidelines.

 10. Library of Congress